AVSystem/Anjay-lite/doc/sphinx/source/AdvancedTopics/AT-QueueMode.rst

 .. note::
-    In LwM2M v1.0 Queue Mode is set by Binding resource from LwM2M Server object.
+    In LwM2M v1.0 Queue Mode is set by Binding resource from LwM2M Server Object.
 Anjay Lite does not support it.

 The LwM2M Client becomes active when it needs to send one of the following
 operations:

-    - an Update
+    - Update
-    - a Send
+    - Send
-    - a Notify
+    - Notify

 .. note::
     While some LwM2M specification diagrams suggest that an Update operation